Today Marshmallow reviews How to Find What You’re Not Looking For, a 2021 novel by Veera Hiranandani.

-Marshmallow’s Quick Take: If you like books about bullying, differences, school, or friends, then this might be the book for you.
+Marshmallow’s Quick Take: If you like books about family, friends, or historical fiction, then this might be the book for you.

 Marshmallow’s Summary (with Spoilers): Ariel Goldberg’s life is drastically changed forever when her older sister Leah elopes with a man from India.

 The book starts in the summer of 1967.
 Interracial marriage is now legal, however, stigma and bias remain, even in Ariel’s parents.
 Leah tells Ariel about her relationship with Raj, an Indian college student, and says that they have plans for the future, which greatly worries Ariel.
 When the girls’ parents meet Raj, they don’t like him.
 This is mainly because Ariel’s family is Jewish, and Raj is not; they don’t want their daughter to marry a person who is not Jewish.
 Ariel likes Raj, but she definitely doesn’t want her sister to marry anyone yet.
 But then one day, Leah and Raj elope, and Ariel’s life is forever changed.